dmb23/dragtor/README.md

 ## Possible Extensions

+- Chat mode
+    - use the chat endpoint
+    - collect a history of message interactions
+    - always feed a given number of recent messages into the request
+        - e.g. "system, user, assistant, user" to be able to refer to the last 1 message

 - Data loading
     - make it possible to extract all pages under `www.hoopersbeta.com/library/`
         - ... that have actual information